-Background: The agency currently assesses application fees under the authority granted by 5.701, 11.138, and 11.041 of the Water Code.
+Background: For its water programs, the agency currently assesses application fees under the authority granted by Chapters 5 and 11 of the Water Code.
 The amount per application ranges from \$100 to 2,000, and generates approximately \$1.1 million per year.
 The TCEQ total costs associated with water permitting is approximately \$27.9 million per year.
-The majority of these costs are supported by the other fees such as the CWQ and PHS fees.
+The majority of these costs are supported by revenue from other fees such as the CWQ and PHS fees.

 Fee Revenue

 Water Use Permit Application \$90,528

 Water Quality Permit Application \$763,315

 Temp or Emergency Water Use Permit Application \$28,917

 Water District Creation Application \$14,800

 Miscellaneous Water District Application \$19,700

 Municipal Waste Permit Application \$5,600

-Water Utility Bond Application \$125,700
+Water District Bond Application \$125,700

 General Permit Notices of Intent \$4,877,151

-Water Utility Bond Proceeds \$3,519,175
+Water District Bond Proceeds \$3,519,175

 Total Revenue \$9,444,886

 Program Costs

 Wastewater Permitting \$19,098,641

 Water Rights Permitting \$6,169,237

 Water Districts \$2,623,670

 Total Costs \$27,891,548

 Difference: Revenue less Costs (\$18,446,662)

 The fee rates for water permit applications were set in 1985.
-The fees have not been adjusted for inflation or population growth.
+The statutory feeamount has not been adjusted for inflation or population growth.
 The water permit application rates are significantly lower than air and waste permit application fees even though the time required to review a water permit application is proportionate.
 The staff time for certain water permit applications can exceed 1,000 hours.
 This is roughly half of a full-time equivalent being allocated to the permit application of a single water permit fee payer paying less than \$2,000.
-Continuing with the current level of assessment does not properly allocate the agency's costs of administering the program to the correct revenue source.
+The current level of assessment does not provide for an allocation of the agency's costs of administering the program to the correct revenue source.